proplot-dev/proplot/docs/why.rst

 The following features are relevant for "2D" `~proplot.axes.PlotAxes` commands like `~proplot.axes.PlotAxes.pcolor` and `~proplot.axes.PlotAxes.contour`:

+* The treatment of data arguments passed to the 2D `~proplot.axes.PlotAxes` commands is :ref:`standardized <ug_2dstd>`.
+This makes them more flexible and arguably more intuitive to use than their matplotlib counterparts.
 * The `cmap` and `norm` :ref:`keyword arguments <ug_apply_cmap>` are interpreted by the `~proplot.constructor.Colormap` and `~proplot.constructor.Norm`
   :ref:`constructor functions <why_constructor>`.
 This permits succinct